iyzico/iyzipay-java/README.md

 ### Build

-If you don't have maven installed in your local environment, you can build with Maven Wrapper:
+If you don't have maven installed in your local environment, you can use maven wrapper script:

     ./mvnw clean install